 This will be different for everyone depending on your budget and how often you’ll wear something.

-Take your list & divide it into two sub lists - Splurge On and Save On.
+Once you’ve figured this out, take your list and divide it into two sub lists – Splurge On and Save On.

 Have a game plan before you set foot in a store.